decorative background art

 44% of companies put more effort into acquisition campaigns than they do retention.
 Why?
 Because many companies are concerned with increasing their market share, and perceive a wider customer base as a more lucrative customer base.
+Using prospect lists allows businesses to reach more customers and prospective donors, expanding their audience and improving campaign targeting.
 But that assumption just doesn’t hold up when you look at the data.

 According to consumer research, increasing your customer retention by just 5% can increase your profits by 25-95%, and repeat online shoppers tend to spend twice as much in the third year of their relationship with a brand as they do in the first 6 months.